seichris/reverse-chatbot/README.md

 3. React web app in this repo
 4. GramJS (https://github.com/gram-js/gramjs):

-Webapp features:
+I already built the UI in this repository.
+The Webapp should have these features:

 - GramJS to authenticate the user and begin listening for incoming messages
 - GramJS event listener for incoming messages
 - GramJS to generate responses using the GPT API. sendMessage method

-- **Display answered messages**: Keep track of the messages that your bot has responded to and display them in your web app.
+- **Display chats with history of messages**: Keep track of the messages that your bot has responded to and display them in your web app.
 You can use a database like MongoDB or Firebase to store the messages and retrieve them for display.
 ![image](https://user-images.githubusercontent.com/25006584/226182890-64e47115-bb24-4e80-ac0b-6af9d0690324.png)

 - **Allow users to provide an initial prompt**: Build a text input field where users can enter a message that will be sent to the GPT API.
 For example “Answer in a friendly way” or “answer in Chinese”.
 Allow our users to group each chat by keyword.
 So they can provide this context message once, to make it work for a few different chats.